HUuxiaobin/HitNet/README.md

 The pretrained model is stored in [Google Drive](https://drive.google.com/file/d/1H3UeZzOk7KL7_-SkUvk6Qijjq_dQrE98/view?usp=share_link).
 After downloading, please put it in the pretrained_pvt fold.

 Our well-trained model is stored in [Google Drive](https://drive.google.com/file/d/1XPncP4DyMgvPl-6NFQVuAahAXZngw6Vf/view?usp=share_link), which should be moved into the fold 'model_pth'.
 Google driver is out of service, please refer to [Huggingface](https://huggingface.co/stablediffusionuser/hitnet/tree/main).If you have any quesetion, please let me know!
+For pretrained model, please use [Google Drive](https://drive.google.com/drive/folders/1Eu8v9vMRvt-dyCH0XSV2i77lAd62nPXV).
+After downloading, please put it in the pretrained_pvt fold.

 run sh train.sh for training, test.sh for testing.